 At Queen Mary University of London, we believe that a diversity of ideas helps us achieve the previously unthinkable.

-Professor Trevor Smith founded the School of Politics and International Relations in the 1970s to diversify the teaching and research of politics and international relations at Queen Mary.
+Professor Trevor Smith founded the School of Politics and International Relations in the late 1970s to diversify the teaching and research of politics and international relations at Queen Mary.
 We believed then, as we do now, that innovation flourishes when academics and students can share different perspectives.
-Drawing on the University’s unique East London location, our School is truly global with excellence in research ranging from the politics of global health through to the dynamics of conflict in the Middle East.
+Drawing on the University’s unique East London location, our School is genuinely global with excellence in research ranging from the politics of global health to the dynamics of conflict in the Middle East.

 By bringing together our roots in East London with our global outlook, the School of Politics and International Relations transforms approaches to crucial issues, and achieves the previously unthinkable.